 Although the event happens in Ulaanbaatar, every village and province celebrates the Naadam festival in their own way.
-Just like Brazil’s Carnival in Rio de Janeiro and Germany’s Oktoberfest
+Just like Brazil’s Carnival in Rio de Janeiro and Germany’s Oktoberfest, our Naadam festival is our most popular and largest celebration here in Mongolia.

 All of Mongolians celebrate the Lunar New Year, which is called in Mongolia “Tsagaan Sar” or the “White Moon”.
 It is widely celebrated throughout the country around January or February according to the combination of Solar-Lunar calendar that Mongolians use.